Learning to Drive Consultation 2008

 On May 29 2012, Minister for the Environment, Alex Attwood, announced his decision on the way forward on the L and R driver schemes and GDL.
 Information on the planned changes and how they take account of the consultation responses can be viewed by clicking on the links below:

 On 5 July 2012 the NI Executive agreed in full to the policy and to the drafting of the necessary legislation.
-A Road Traffic (Amendment) Bill is currently being drafted and it is intended to be introduced into the Assembly by April 2013.
-Subject to the progress of the legislation, we would not expect any operational changes to driver training and testing to happen before April 2014 at the earliest.
+A Road Traffic (Amendment) Bill has been drafted and will have to progress through the Northern Ireland Assembly's legislative process before the changes can come into effect.

 If you require any further information please contact: